 In general it is always advisable to error on the side of formality when doing business, no matter how small the service or design project may seem.
 This is especially true when doing work for a family member or friend.
 You do not want accidental misconceptions or misunderstandings about what is expected to ruin an otherwise great relationship.
 So, keep everything in writing right from the beginning.
 Your friend/client will appreciate this and respect you more as a professional… and you will remain friends!

-Below are links to examples and templates for some of the most common written agreements, contracts and invoice formats.
-You can use many of them directly or feel free to customize them as your needs require.
-In either case, any and all written agreements are meant to clarify the needs and responsibilities for both the client and the designer.
+In every case, any and all written agreements are meant to clarify the needs and responsibilities for both the client and the designer.
 Every written form of agreement should cover a minimum of the following in some way, shape or form.

 - deliverables; what you the designer are responsible for creating for the client